uselagoon/lagoon-cli/docs/commands/lagoon_configuration_update-user.md

-## lagoon add project-slack
+## lagoon configuration update-user

-Add a Slack notification to a project

-### Synopsis

-Add a Slack notification to a project
-This command is used to add an existing Slack notification in Lagoon to a project.
+Update a Lagoon context user

 ```
-lagoon add project-slack [flags]
+lagoon configuration update-user [flags]
 ```

 ### Options

 ```
-  -h, --help          help for project-slack
+  -h, --help             help for update-user
-  -n, --name string   The name of the notification
+      --name string      The name to reference this user as
+      --ssh-key string   The full path to this users ssh-key
 ```

 ### Options inherited from parent commands